|

 5. Clean the cabinets THOROUGHLY.

 We used TSP-PF heavy duty cleaner and scouring pad for this.
-It’s a great xleaner to use to degrease and prepare surfaces for the adhesion of paint.
+It’s a great cleaner to use to degrease and prepare surfaces for the adhesion of paint.
 It’s cheap and a little goes a long way!
 It only takes 1 tablespoon for a whole 2 gallons of water.

 6. After cabinets have dried, sand down cabinet doors with 120 grit sandpaper.